Eye conditions

 - learn about any appropriate research studies or clinical trials.

-In Victoria, you can access specific genetic eye counselling through the Ocular Genetics Clinic at the Royal Victorian Eye and Ear Hospital or Genetic Eye Clinic at The Royal Children’s Hospital.
+In Victoria, you can access genetic testing through the Ocular Genetics Clinic at the Royal Victorian Eye and Ear Hospital or the Genetic Eye Clinic at The Royal Children’s Hospital.
 If you live in another state, it is best to speak with your eye healthcare provider and local clinical genetic service.

 Treatment and support